Household waste recycling centre (Tip)

 - Take your waste to a licensed waste disposal company or arrange for a company to collect from you.

-- Reuse the waste where possible or advertise it on websites like Freecycle [external link] or Freegle [external link]
+- Reuse the waste where possible or advertise it on websites like Freecycle or Freegle.

 - Use our bulky waste collection service